JohnAL95/JohnAL95/README.md

 ### Hi there, I'm Joao, a full stack developer based in Barcelona

-🔭 currently working on the web version MyMarket, a mobile app that helps you browse through stocks and find good investments.
+🔭 currently working on the web version of MyMarket, a mobile app that helps you browse through stocks and find good investments.

 🌱 currently learning Spring Boot